-As the name suggests, these dogs are a mixed breed of dachshund and the terrier dog breed.
-They can either be black, brown or tan in color.
-Sometimes, there also might be a mixed breed between the dachshunds and the Rat terrier dog, with a Yorkshire terrier, White terrier or Silky Terrier.
+As the name suggests, these dogs are a mixed breed of dachshund and a terrier dog breed.
+This can be a multitude of mixes, given the amount of terriers out there!
+They can be a mixed breed between the dachshunds and the Rat terrier dog, with a Yorkshire terrier, White terrier or Silky Terrier.
 But overall, almost all the dachshunds have the similar temperaments.

 The hybrid of Dachshund and Yorkie Terrier is commonly known as ‘Dorkie’, whereas ‘Doxie Scott’ is the name given to the mix of Dachshund and Scottish Terrier.